My first blog post was an introduction to heritability.

 So if we go back to our understanding of heritability there are, more or less, two sources of variation for individuals: genes and their environment.

 So we can summarize the influence of genes and environment on individual differences with this super complicated mathematical equation:

 So the P is short for ‘phenotype’ which is a fancy word for what makes you, you.
 Another word is ‘trait’ or ‘characteristic’.
 Your phenotype can be whatever you decide to measure like height, weight, hair colour, the presence or absence of a given disease, anything you can think of.

 Hopefully it’s obvious that G stands for ‘Genetic’ and E stands for ‘Environment’.

 More importantly the P, G and E are actually measurements of the ‘variation’ of each one.
 So ‘P’ is a measure of the total amount of variation between a sample of twins (this is the thing we will measure when we do our twin study).

 In reality we can’t measure every single aspect of every individuals environment, which would be completely unethical even if we could (Mark Zuckerberg disagrees.)

-Note: I could (and probably should) get a little more complicated here and split these two up into their sub-categories, but I’m not.
-For example the genetic variation should really be split into three subtypes, additive genetic variation, dominance and epistatic variation… you either know what those things are or you don’t, either way, we’re just going to put them all together in our simple toy example and take them all as the same.
+Note: I could (and probably should) get a little more complicated here and split G up into sub-categories, but I’m not.
+Technically genetic variation should really be split into three subtypes: additive, dominance and epistatic variation.
+You either know what those things are or you don’t, either way, we’re just going to put them all together in our simple toy example and take them all as the same.

 So where are we?